Gamera: Super Monster: Release

 Gamera: Super Monster was released theatrically in Japan on March 20, 1980, where it was distributed by New Daiei.
-The franchise has prioritized reducing competitions against Toho's Godzilla franchise for financial constraints, and the film was released during the temporal cease of Godzilla film productions.
+The franchise has prioritized reducing competitions against Toho's Godzilla franchise for financial constraints, and the film was released during the temporal cease of Godzilla film productions, which was caused by the box office result of Terror of Mechagodzilla (1975) and the demise of the Second Kaiju Boom due to the 1970s energy crisis.

+The film was double featured with the Astro Boy movie (jp) in Tokyo and Osaka and some other areas, and the aforementioned Ultraman video film (jp) by Akio Jissoji in Nagoya.

 Home media

 Elvira's Movie Macabre

 The movie was featured on a 1983 episode of Elvira's Movie Macabre, which Shout!
 Factory released on a DVD in 2007 together with the 1967 British film They Came from Beyond Space.
 The two films can each be watched with or without the Elvira host segments.

 Cinema Insomnia

 In 2007, Gamera: Super Monster was shown on the horror hosted television series Cinema Insomnia.
 Apprehensive Films later released the Cinema Insomnia episode onto DVD in both regular and special "Slime Line" editions.

 Shout!
 Factory release

 Shout!
 Factory acquired the rights from Kadokawa Pictures for all eight of the Showa era Gamera films and have issued the uncut Japanese versions on DVD for the first time in North America.
 These "Special Edition" DVDs were released in sequential order, starting with Gamera, the Giant Monster (1965) on May 18, 2010.